调至内容部分

 2. Select +Create Subscription.

-3. Add products that bill on different intervals, such as monthy and yearly billing intervals.
+3. Add products that bill on different intervals, such as monthy and yearly billing periods.
 Learn how to manage products and prices.

 4. Configure your Subscription settings.